tashay/PUI2016_tg1478/HW4_tg1478/README.md

 ## Assignment 3: Reproduce the analysis of the 'Hard to Employ' program in NY

+For this assignment I worked with Jordan Vani to reproduce the analysis of the 'Hard to Employ' program in NY.
+To reproduce the analysis we completed the following tasks:

+1. Formulate Null and Alternative Hypotheses and establish a significance level of 0.05.
+2. Perform Z-test on the data, which resulted in us accepting the Null Hypothesis.
+3. Perform chi-square test on the data, which resulted in us accepting the Null Hypothesis.

 ## Assignment 4: Tests of correlation using the scipy package